Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 So why not look at more such strategies that can actually help you increase your NPS score and bring more revenue to your company?

-Here’s how you can create NPS customer segments that would directly impact business growth:
+Here’s how you can create NPS customer segments that directly impact revenue:

-• Create Customer Personas: Develop detailed personas for each segment, including their goals, challenges, and preferred communication channels.
-These personas guide your marketing and customer service strategies.
+• Customer Personas: Develop detailed personas for each segment, outlining their goals, challenges, and preferred communication channels.
+For example:

 NPS Promoters - segmentation